awsugblr/awsugblr/src/pages/blog/2019-06-14-awsugblr-presence-at-angelhack-hackathon-bengaluru-for-awsamplify.md

 ---
 [Prashanth HN](https://www.linkedin.com/in/hnprashanth/), co-organizer AWS User Group Bengaluru was very much excited over June 8th & 9th weekend at AngelHack Hackathon Bengaluru for AWS Amplify.

-As an Amplify expert, it was certainly a great momement for Prashanth to mentor the hackers at the AngelHack Hackathon, who were striving to make an impactful code with amplify and of-course he had the previlige to talk about AWS Amplify on behalf of AWS.
+As an Amplify expert, it was certainly a great moment for Prashanth to mentor the hackers at the AngelHack Hackathon, who were striving to make an impactful code with amplify and of-course he had the previlige to talk about AWS Amplify on behalf of AWS.

 ![null](/img/prashanth-angelhack.jpg)